gunitinug/babyrus/README.md

     ["mobi"]="xdg-open"
     ["azw3"]="xdg-open"
 )

+# Tweak these to set external apps for other sections.
+# DEFAULT_EDITOR is a terminal-based editor runs inside current terminal.
+DEFAULT_EDITOR="nano" # runs in the same terminal as babyrus.
+URL_BROWSER="google-chrome"
+DEFAULT_VIEWER="evince"
 ```

 These define external app to use for each extension.
 Make sure you have all of the apps installed.
 The script will exit if they are not found.